 PEER's California field office opened in May of 1998 to work with state environmental employees.
-Karen Schambach, Coordinator of California PEER, has a strong track record as an activist in off-road vehicle and forestry issues.
+Karen Schambach, California PEER Director, has a strong track record as an activist in off-road vehicle and forestry issues.
 Karen has a Bachelor's degree in Environmental Studies, and worked as a paralegal specializing in employment law prior to becoming PEER's California representative.
 As a volunteer for various environmental groups she gained extensive experience with the National Environmental Policy Act (NEPA) and California Environmental Quality Act (CEQA), as well as experience working with agency whistle blowers.

-An organization she founded in 1986 (Center for Sierra Nevada Conservation) has had a strong influence on environmental polices on the Eldorado National Forest.
+An organization she founded in 1986 (Center for Sierra Nevada Conservation) has had a strong influence on environmental policies on the Eldorado National Forest.
 The group's challenge to California's guidelines for the state's off—road vehicle program resulted in a new regulation package.

 When not on the phone or in front of a computer, Karen loves sailing and backpacking.
 She and her late husband, David, spent 10 years sailing their 32 foot Westsail 30,000 miles from California to the East Coast, to Europe and the Carribean.